Siahkamari/Learning-to-Approximate-a-Bregman-Divergence/README.md

 To test the code, we have provided a demo Matlab script "test_regression.m", which runs PBDL for regression with synthetic data.
 If everything is working properly you should see a plot of the regression error which reaches around 0.05 with the full 50 point data-set.
-The code file which does the optimization is "PBR.m" You can change the method to "Mahalanobis regression" as guided in the code.
+The core code which does the optimization is "PBR.m" You can change the method to "Mahalanobis regression" as guided in the code.
 You can also change the data-set or other experiment settings.